amandasposito/amandasposito.github.io/_posts/2018-04-11-elixir-process-and-this-thing-called-otp.markdown

 They are isolated from each other and communicate through messages, thus helping us divide the workload and run concurrent things.

-Elixir being a functional language, one of its features is immutability, which helps us to express explicit state.
+Elixir being a functional language, one of its features is immutability, which helps us to express an explicit state.
 Hence, when we separate our code into independent tasks that can run concurrently, we don’t have to worry about controlling its state using complex mechanisms to ensure this, things like [mutex](https://en.wikipedia.org/wiki/Mutual_exclusion) and [threads](https://en.wikipedia.org/wiki/Thread_(computing)) usage are no longer needed.

 ### How do processes work in Elixir?

 It is very common to associate processes and the message exchange between them with the [actor model for concurrency](https://en.wikipedia.org/wiki/Actor_model).
 This happens because each process in Elixir is independent and completely isolated from one another.
-A process can save state, but this is not shared, and the only way to share something among processes is by sending messages.
+A process can save states, but this is not shared, and the only way to share something among processes is by sending messages.

 Each process has a *mailbox* that, as the name suggests, is responsible for receiving messages from other processes.
 It is also worth mentioning that when we send a message, everything happens asynchronously, so we don’t block processing waiting for a response.